 Regulated Air Emissions

-Under Title V of the Clean Air Act, sources with specific types of emissions above a certain threshold must obtain a Title V air permit and observe permit limits and reporting requirements.
-Cleveland Clinic main campus meets the Title V emissions criteria and reports regulated emissions on an annual basis accordingly.
+Under Title V of the Clean Air Act, facilities that generate air pollutants above a designated threshold must obtain a Title V air permit, and comply with emissions limits and reporting requirements.
+Cleveland Clinic main campus meets the Title V emissions criteria and reports regulated emissions annually.
 Per the Title V requirements, we do not report normalized emissions.
-Our 2018 emissions increased over 2017 due to multiple power failures that required us to run our backup generators and use additional fuel oil.

-EPA Air Title V Emission for Cleveland Clinic's main campus
+EPA Air Title V Emissions for Cleveland Clinic's main campus